Whether you’re a startup or a fledgling small business, one of your greatest priorities will typically be to minimize cost.

-No matter how efficient and vast you think you are, and you cannot do it all by yourself.
+No matter how efficient and vast you think you are, you cannot do it alone.
 Having extra hands is essential to driving business growth.
 How?

 Collaboration is key to taking your business to the next level.
 For example, you’re a solopreneur.
 You have big dreams and visions for your company.
 As you expand, securing strategic partnerships is vital.

-A virtual assistant can be that helping hand who will collaborate and offer novel business ideas and tactics to push you forward.
+A virtual assistant can be a helping hand who collaborates and offers novel business ideas and tactics to push you forward.

-Virtual assistants work with many entrepreneurs and fledging businesses, meaning they have a wealth of ideas and experience to guide you as you grow.
+Virtual assistants work with many entrepreneurs and fledging businesses, meaning they have many ideas and experience to guide you as you grow.

 So here’s a tip: when hiring a virtual assistant, be sure to share your company’s mission, vision, and ethics.
-That way, they’re better able to develop something that’s in line with your goals.
+That way, they can better develop something aligned with your goals.